ronilkansoda/ronilkansoda/README.md

-### Hi there 👋
-👋 Hi there!
-I'm Ronil, a passionate web developer with expertise in JavaScript and the MERN stack.
+### Hi there 👋, I'm Ronil, a passionate web developer with expertise in JavaScript and the MERN stack.
 With a strong foundation in Java, Python, C++, and C, I've seamlessly transitioned into the world of web development, crafting numerous websites and honing my skills along the way.

 - 🚀 I thrive on building dynamic and interactive web applications, bringing ideas to life with clean, efficient code and intuitive user experiences.